Matsakonz/Dobot_1stYproject/README.md

 Robotics Engineering Student | Automation Enthusiast

 ## 📄 License
-This project is open-source and available under the MIT License.
+This project is licensed under the [WTFPL](http://www.wtfpl.net/about/) – Do What the F*ck You Want to Public License.